uqrs/libblueskies/README.md

 ### mellowforests' samples
 The flipnotes used for samples/analysing in `sample/` belong to [mellowforests on deviantart](http://mellowforests.deviantart.com/) and [youtube](https://www.youtube.com/user/Blueskiez14) ("Z", Zara, etc.).
 The animations (but not the music or sound) contained within belong to them (even if nobody can actually see them appropriately, yet.)
-When redistributing these for any reason whatsoever- attribute these to [mellowforests](http://mellowforests.deviantart.com/).
+When redistributing these for any reason whatsoever- attribute the __animations__ (contents of the entire file, sans anything included in the `KSN` header to [mellowforests](http://mellowforests.deviantart.com/).
 You shall not claim these for yourself.